mchendrickson/doodleTrainer/README.md

 [Release v4.0](https://github.com/arcygarcy/doodleTrainer/releases/tag/v4.0)

 Find the files in your downloads folder and extract the files.
 Open the new folder, [Shift + Right Click] on a blank space in the folder, and open with PowerShell.
-You should see something like: ```C:\Users\user\Downloads\doodleTrainer``` and if so you are ready to move on.
+You should see something like ```C:\Users\user\Downloads\doodleTrainer``` and if so you are ready to move on.

 ## Virtual Environment(Optional)

-This is good practice, but optional.
 Install venv.

 ```pip install virtualenv```